king-sawyer/Pegasus-Games/README.md

 Pegasus Games is a local board game shop that I was lucky enough to be allowed to create a website for.

 This project was created using many different techniques in React including:

 - React routing
 - Using context to minimize prop drilling
 - Utelizing render props to redirect the users location
+- Both class and functional components

+Other Technology Used:
+- JWT authentication used to veryify accurate administrative abilities
+- Advanced CSS
+- JSX used to simulate HTML

 ![mainPageImage](https://i.imgur.com/DLC4D0E.png)

-## In addition to creating this client side application, I created a backend for this project utelizing Heroku to host a database used to store tables for product information and verified users.
+In addition to creating this client side application, I created a backend for this project utelizing Heroku to host a database used to store tables for product information and verified users.